Read-The-Question/rtq-review/src/pages/md/papers/bancrofts-school--11-plus--maths--2018--sample-paper-4.md

 I set off with a $\pounds 10$ note to buy a book costing $\pounds 4.95$, a cake costing  $\pounds 1.30$ and a new pen.
 I got  $\pounds 2.25$ change.

-$How much did the pen cost?
+How much did the pen cost?

 </div>
 <div class='workings'>